bajicdusan/warden-env-magento2/README.md

 - Added support to use 'cat' command dependency instead of the 'pv',

+- Added configuration to enable "warden bootstrap" without other arguments,

 - Added support for Magento 2.4.6 version (Known Issues):
     - ElasticSearch version is 7.17, should be 8.4 but that version is throwing error when reindexing ({"error":"no handler found for uri [/magento2_product_1_v3/document/_mapping?include_type_name=true] and method [PUT]"}),